 Walking School Buses and Bike Trains are formed when a group of children accompanied by one or more adults walk or bike together to school.
 Routes can originate from a particular neighborhood or, in order to include children who live too far to bicycle, begin from a park, parking lot, or other meeting place (a park-and-walk).
-As the walking school bus continues on the route to school, the group picks up students at designated meeting locations.
+As the walking school bus continues on the route to school, the group can pick up students at designated meeting locations.

 Spare the Air youth has developed a SchoolPool Guidebook to sharing the trip to school in efficient, convenient, and fun ways.